datapfranc/datapfranc.github.io-src/content/BRD_loading_redshift.md

-After re-running the Query a multiple times, we can easily check the impact of our optimization by viewing the queries auditing info on logged by Redshit:
+After re-running the Query a multiple times, we can easily check the impact of our optimization by viewing the queries auditing info on logged by Redshift:

 ```sql